RadleighSmith/hockley-woods/README.md

 #### Home page

+Desktop testing of home page:

-When pushing the website through the lighthouse extension I was getting an error with my Map as it was missing a title giving me a score of 97 on my accessibility.
+When pushing the Home page through the lighthouse extension I was getting an error with my Map as it was missing a title giving me a score of 97 on my accessibility.

 <img src="docs/readme-images/lighthouse-before-fix.png">